Jesse Lingard: 2011–12 season

-Lingard was first included in a senior matchday squad on 30 November 2011, in the League Cup quarter-finals against Crystal Palace at Old Trafford, remaining unused as Sir Alex Ferguson's team lost 2–1 after extra time.
+Lingard was first included in a senior matchday squad on 30 November 2011, in the League Cup quarter-finals against Crystal Palace at Old Trafford, remaining unused as the team lost 2–1 after extra time.
 He had his only other call-up of the season on 4 January 2012, again unused in a 3–0 away Premier League loss to Newcastle United.

 2012–13 season: Loan to Leicester City

 On 6 November 2012, Lingard and teammate Michael Keane joined Leicester City on loan for a month.
 He made his competitive debut later that day, in a 0–0 Championship draw away to Bolton Wanderers, coming on as a substitute for Martyn Waghorn in the 85th minute.
 His loan was later extended to 2 January 2013, and he totalled five appearances for the Foxes.